-The Associate Degree Nursing Program is approved by the Idaho Board of Nursing and is accredited by the National League for Nursing Accrediting Commission.
+The Associate Degree Nursing Program is approved by the Idaho Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing.
 Inquires can be made by contacting the above agencies at: Idaho Board of Nursing, P.O.
-Box 83702, Boise, ID 83720-0061, (208) 334-3110, www2.state.id.us/ibn/ibnhome.htm, and/or National League for Nursing Accrediting Commission, 3343 Peachtree Road N.E.
-Suite 850, Atlanta, GA, 30326 or www.nlnac.org
+Box 83702, Boise, ID 83720-0061, (208) 334-3110, www2.state.id.us/ibn/ibnhome.htm, and/or Accreditation Commission for Nursing Education, 3343 Peachtree Road N.E.
+Suite 850, Atlanta, GA, 30326 or www.acenursing.org.

 The Associate Degree Nursing program has a selective admission process requiring specific prerequisite courses.
 See below for details regarding specific requirements.
 It is highly recommended that potential applicants meet with an advisor as they begin planning their pre-nursing coursework.
 Licensed Practical Nurses (LPNs) are eligible to apply for advanced placement.
 LPNs must meet the same admission criteria as other program applicants.
 Applicants desiring advanced placement should meet with the chair of the Nursing Advanced Placement Committee for advisement.

 Application deadlines: Aug.
 16, 2013 for acceptance into spring semester 2014.
 Jan.
 24, 2014 for acceptance into fall semester 2014.